-One of the ways that Kirk's Pharmacy navigated this issue was by having pharmacy staff bring the locking bag, pledge form and research participation form to the customer's vehicle when they delivered their prescription.
+One of the ways that our pilot pharmacy navigated this issue was by having pharmacy staff bring the locking device, pledge form and research participation form to the customer's vehicle when they delivered their prescription.
 They saw great success with this extra step because it made the process of pledging to participate in the program extremely easy for customers to do, eliminating the need for customers to physically come into the pharmacy to learn more about the program.